-In addition, districts may develop a plan to increase the participation of students from underrepresented groups in programs for the gifted.
+In addition, districts may develop a plan to increase the participation of students from under- represented groups in programs for the gifted.
 These plans must be approved and must include evaluation procedures to document the minimum evaluation requirements.
-For the purpose of the rule, under-represented populations are defined as groups who are limited English proficient (LEP) or who are from a low socio-economic status (SES) family.
+See Rule 6A-6.03019, Florida Administrative Code (F.A.C.),